d2s/Documentation/_posts/2018-04-10-Changelog.md

 title:  "Changelog"
 permalink: Changelog
 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
-Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
+[Please add an issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding requests or bugs.
 For more information about signing and notarizing of RsyncOSX see [the notarized info](/Notarized).

 ## RsyncOSX on macOS Catalina

 If you are installing on macOS Catalina and utilize a local version of rsync, execute the `rsync` utility in a terminal window before using RsyncOSX.
 There is a process of granting access for the `rsync` utility before using it by RsyncOSX.
 MacOS Catalina will also ask permission for accessing your home catalog first time you start RsyncOSX.

 If you also utilize the menu-app (RsyncOSXsched), be aware of you might have to force quit RsyncOSX the first time you start the menu-app.
 This is because the macOS Catalina ask for permissions when starting the menu-app for the first time and RsyncOSX is not closed automatically when starting the menu-app.
 This might happen only once first time start on the macOS Catalina.

+## Next version

+I have commenced working on next version.
+Refactor of the scheduling part is in progress.
+Cleaning up of code is always important.
+Development of RsyncOSX started for more than three years ago as a personal project to learn Swift.
+RsyncOSX today is a mature and stable application.
+I will continue to develop RsyncOSX in the future to make sure it is stable and available on the latest version of macOS and a few previous versions as well.

+If you have any suggestions for enhancements or if you discover bugs, [please report an issue](https://github.com/rsyncOSX/RsyncOSX/issues).

 ## Version 6.0.1